-This page is the Texas-specific landing for WindLoadCalc.
-Enter a Texas ZIP code above and the calculator launches preloaded with the correct ASCE 7-16 wind speed, the county designation, and a flag for whether the project sits inside the TWIA coastal area or the wind-borne debris region.
+Enter a Texas ZIP code above.
+The calculator launches preloaded with the ASCE 7-16 wind speed for that exact ZIP, the Texas county designation, a TWIA flag if the ZIP sits inside the 14-county catastrophe area (or the seaward-of-SH-146 slice of Harris County), and a wind-borne debris region flag if the speed and coastal distance triggers it.

 Texas Wind Speed Quick Reference

-The table below lists representative ASCE 7-16 Risk Category II design wind speeds for major Texas metros, the TWIA coastal counties most often appearing on permits, and a far-west reference point.
-These are baseline approximations drawn from the ASCE 7-16 wind speed maps and the TWIA-region overlay; the calculator above returns the exact value for your specific ZIP code.
+The table below lists representative ASCE 7-16 Risk Category II design wind speeds for the Texas metros and TWIA coastal counties that appear most often on permits, plus a far-west reference point.
+These values are baseline approximations drawn from the ASCE 7-16 wind speed maps and the TWIA region overlay; the calculator above returns the exact value for any specific Texas ZIP code.

 Location / County Sample ZIP Risk Cat II Wind Speed Notes